-The results of the parameter scan can be found in Fig. 2.6.
+The results of the parameter scan can be found in Fig. 22.
 All points on the left of the light blue dashed line are excluded by Higgs coupling measurements, while everything on the left of the dark blue line is excluded by the measurement of m_W .
-The red, yellow, green points correspond respectively to an unstable, metastable, stable electroweak vacuum.
+The red, yellow, green points correspond respectively to an unstable, metastable, stable EW vacuum.
 As it can be inferred from the figure, the vacuum instability cannot constrain the modification of the trilinear Higgs self-coupling.
+The maximal possible deviations allowed in the model are given by